 Be sure to have an internal champion that will shepherd the implementation journey

-A single contact person makes the process much smoother.
+A single contact person makes the process much more smooth.
 While strong upper management support is a must, appointing a single champion (or a small steering committee in a large organization) is critical to guiding the troops through the entire process.
-A single champion can spot issues between departments, can ensure that all groups are moving at a similar pace and that there is one person that all issue are channeled through.
+A single champion can spot issues between departments, and can ensure that all groups are moving at a similar pace.
+That person can act as the channel for all issues.
 All team members will appreciate a single go-to point of contact.